lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 A signature algorithm is Existentially Unforgeable under Chosen-Message Attack (EUF-CMA) if an adversary that has access to a signing oracle cannot create a message-signature pair `(M, Sig)` that would be accepted by the verifier for any message `M` that was not an input to a signing oracle query.

 In general, Composite ML-DSA will be EUF-CMA secure if at least one of the component algorithms is EUF-CMA secure and PH is collision resistant.
-Any algorithm that creates and existential forgery `(M, (mldsaSig, tradSig))` for Composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries `(M', mldsaSig)` and `(M', tradSig)` for the component algorithms or a collision in PH.
+Any algorithm that creates an existential forgery `(M, (mldsaSig, tradSig))` for Composite ML-DSA can be converted into a pair of algorithms that will either create existential forgeries `(M', mldsaSig)` and `(M', tradSig)` for the component algorithms or a collision in PH.

 However, the nature of the EUF-CMA security guarantee can still change if one of the component algorithms is broken: